 In the case of high-voltage overflow, the box can handle it easily with 8KV discharge in addition to the air discharge (15KV) if needed.
 This KVM Switch doesn’t need an external power source.
 It automatically feeds on the power of one of the connected computers.

 What I don’t like is the confusion between the buyer and the manufacturer since there is no hint about the expected warranty, replacement, or a money-back guarantee.
-Neither is there anything clear about the technical support.
+Nor is there anything clear about the technical support.

 8. CKLau 4Kx2K HDMI KVM Switch